lad-sapienza/BraDypUS/bdus-docs/create_app/index.md

 Hopefully this will be an important step towards a broader diffusion of the software.

-Applications, or ptojects, live in the `projects` directory, manually created during the [installation process](/install).
+Applications, or projects, live in the `projects` directory, manually created during the [installation process](/install).
 On a fresh installation the `projects` folder is empty and the user the visits the main page on he browser will be promped to create a new application.